nnmer/azure-iot-device-docker/README.md

-The purpose of this repository is to have an easy running sample of simulated devices packaged into docker containers with authorization via X.509 certificate and group enrollment into Azure IoT Hub.
+The purpose of this repository is to have an easy running sample of simulated devices packaged into docker containers.

+2 cases:
+- with authorization via X.509 certificate and group enrollment into Azure IoT Hub
+- a device connected to IoTHub via IoT Edge

 **Note: this is only for a demo and tests purposes, not for production.**